Funny Face explains why he chose to go to the beach right after getting bail

 Netizens react to Funny Face's recent woes

-YEN.com.gh gathered a few comments from netizens as they shared Funny Face's struggles.
+YEN.com.gh gathered a few comments from netizens as they reacted Funny Face's struggles.

 akua_switness said: